 Bari Behen was one of the biggest hits of Suraiya’s career and while watching it now, I actually wondered how come?!
 And no, it’s nothing to do with the film appearing dated.
 It’s just that it’s simply awful in terms of script, characterisations and performances but it has to be said – the songs are wonderful so I’m sure that they were responsible in a big, big way for the film’s success.
 And also, the film came at a point in 1949 when Suraiya was at her peak and could do no wrong at the box-office.

 The DD Kashyap directed film is a classic weepy women’s picture with the miss goody-two-shoes elder sister, Suraiya, constantly making these supreme sacrifices for her younger sister.
 So we have Shyama (Suraiya) who gets a job as a servant so she can pay for her younger sister, Kiran’s (Geeta Bali) education in the city.
 Kiran, though, is in love with a rogue, Ajit (Pran).
-Meanwhile, Shyama meets and falls in love with Shyam (Rehman), the son of the family she works for and who is a doctor who wants to treat the poor.
-With both of being ill-treated by the woman of the house, who is Shyam’s stepmother, they decide to elope.
+Meanwhile, Shyama meets and falls in love with Shyam (Rehman), the son of the family she works for and a doctor who wants to treat the poor.
+With both of them being ill-treated by the woman of the house, who is Shyam’s stepmother, they decide to elope.
 However, Kiran comes to her, abandoned and impregnated.
 Shyama goes along with her without informing Shyam in order to find Ajit.
 They find Ajit but he escapes from them.
 The two sisters then relocate to another town.
-Kiran has the child, Shyama works in another house, where in order to get Kiran settled with the young man of the house and to prove her to be without blemish, she takes it upon herself to claim to be the mother of the child…
+Kiran has the child while Shyama works in another house.
+In order to get Kiran settled with the young man of the house and to prove her to be ‘without blemish’, she takes it upon herself to claim to be the mother of the child…

 All in all, clunky, stagey, stilted and yes, extremely painful.
 This is one film I’d love to see Baburao Patel’s take on.
 Especially, with his ‘affinity’ for Suriaya’s, what did he say, repulsive nostrils!